Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

 - *Portable:* you can create locally, deploy in the Cloud and run anywhere;
 - *Scalable:* it is possible to automatically increase and distribute replicas of the container;
 - *Stackable:* containers can be stacked vertically and on the fly.

+#pagebreak()

+= Cloud Computing
+Cloud computing is a coherent, large-scale, publicly accessible collection of computing, storage, and networking resources.

+Hardware resources (CPU, RAM, etc.) are partitioned and shared among multiple *virtual machines (VMs)*.
+The virtual machine monitor (VMM) governs the access to the physical resources among running VMs.

+== Types of Clouds
+=== Public Cloud
+A Public Cloud is a cloud infrastructure owned and operated by third-party cloud service providers (e.g., Amazon Web Services, Microsoft Azure, Google Cloud Platform).
+The infrastructure is shared among multiple organizations (tenants), and services are delivered over the Internet.

+Public clouds are cost-effective and scalable, requiring no upfront hardware investment.
+However, they raise concerns about data privacy, limited control, and compliance, especially in sensitive or regulated industries.

+Ideal for startups, software development, and non-sensitive workloads, where scalability and low costs are critical.
+It democratizes access to computing resources, allowing even small businesses to access enterprise-grade IT infrastructure.

+=== Private Cloud
+A Private Cloud is a cloud environment exclusively used by a single organization.
+It can be hosted on-premises or by a third party, but the infrastructure is not shared with others.

+Private clouds offer greater control, security, and customization.
+However, they require significant capital expenditure and internal IT expertise to manage effectively.

+Best suited for large enterprises, government agencies, or financial institutions that must comply with strict regulatory requirements and demand full control over their data and operations.

+=== Community Cloud
+A Community Cloud is shared by several organizations with similar interests or requirements (e.g., regulatory compliance, security, mission).
+It is jointly managed or hosted by one of the participants or a third-party provider.

+Community clouds promote collaboration and resource sharing while maintaining better privacy than public clouds.
+However, they can be complex to govern and sustain long-term due to shared responsibilities and costs.

+Useful in healthcare, research, education, or public sector collaborations, where multiple institutions must adhere to common policies or data standards.

+=== Hybrid Cloud
+A Hybrid Cloud combines two or more cloud types (typically public and private) that remain distinct but are integrated to allow data and application portability.

+Hybrid clouds offer flexibility—sensitive data can be kept in a private cloud, while less critical workloads are offloaded to a public cloud.
+Challenges include managing interoperability and maintaining consistent security policies.

+Highly beneficial for organizations undergoing digital transformation, enabling a balance between performance, security, and cost.
+Often used for cloud bursting (handling peak loads in the public cloud) or for disaster recovery strategies.

+#set table(stroke: 0.5pt + black)

+#table(
+  columns: (1.2fr, 1fr, 1fr, 1fr, 1fr),
+  align: (left, center, center, center, center),
+  fill: (x, y) => if y == 0 { gray.lighten(70%) } else { white },

+  // Header row
+  [*Characteristic*], [*Public Cloud*], [*Private Cloud*], [*Community Cloud*], [*Hybrid Cloud*],

+  // Infrastructure ownership
+  [*Infrastructure Ownership*],
+  [Third-party provider],
+  [Single organization or dedicated provider],
+  [Shared among community members],
+  [Mixed ownership model],

+  // Access control
+  [*Access Control*],
+  [Multi-tenant shared access],
+  [Single-tenant exclusive access],
+  [Limited multi-tenant within community],
+  [Varies by component],

+  // Cost structure
+  [*Cost Structure*],
+  [Pay-as-you-use, low upfront],
+  [High upfront, predictable ongoing],
+  [Shared costs among members],
+  [Mixed cost model],

+  // Scalability
+  [*Scalability*],
+  [Virtually unlimited],
+  [Limited by private infrastructure],
+  [Limited by community resources],
+  [High flexibility],

+  // Security control
+  [*Security Control*],
+  [Provider-managed, standardized],
+  [Full organizational control],
+  [Shared governance model],
+  [Varies by component],

+  // Compliance
+  [*Compliance*],
+  [Provider compliance frameworks],
+  [Full customization possible],
+  [Industry-specific compliance],
+  [Flexible compliance approach],

+  // Deployment complexity
+  [*Deployment Complexity*],
+  [Low - provider managed],
+  [High - requires expertise],
+  [Medium - shared responsibility],
+  [High - integration complexity],

+  // Typical use cases
+  [*Typical Use Cases*],
+  [Startups, web applications, development/testing], [Large enterprises, government, regulated industries], [Healthcare consortiums, education, research], [Digital transformation, variable workloads],

+  // Primary advantages
+  [*Primary Advantages*],
+  [Cost-effective, rapid deployment, global reach], [Maximum control, security, customization],
+  [Shared costs, industry compliance, collaboration], [Flexibility, optimization, gradual migration],

+  // Primary challenges
+  [*Primary Challenges*],
+  [Limited control, compliance concerns, vendor lock-in], [High costs, complexity, maintenance burden], [Governance complexity, limited resources], [Integration complexity, management overhead],
+)